Here you'll find everything you need to know about FIDM's student policies.

 - Supplies Advisement Sheets listing the quarterly sequence of courses for each program/major

-- Provides registration materials and the Schedule of Classes prior to web registration for each quarter (also available online on the FIDM Portal)
+- Provides registration information and the Schedule of Classes on the student portal prior to web registration for each quarter

 - Processes grades submitted by instructors